Riya-J/Disease-Detection-using-AI/README.md

-# Disease Detection using AI
+# Disease Detection using Artificial Intelligence